-- what does he expect from the windows and why he wants exactly the same solution?
+- what does he expect from the windows, and why he wants exactly the same solution?

-Reaserch the needs
+Research the needs

-It is much more likely that thanks to abovementioned questions we will make the client aware that an alternative solution is much more beneficial.
+It is much more likely that, thanks to above-mentioned questions, we will make the client aware that an alternative solution is much more beneficial.

-REASON 3: “Windows which open to the inside are unsuitable for the british climate”
+REASON 3: “Windows which open to the inside are unsuitable for the British climate”